CarlosMedina-03/Bargain-Bin-Beats/README.md

 ## The Code
 ### SongHandler
 SongHandler is the backend code for interfacing with Spotify.
 It manages API calls along with the song objects we create from the track data fetched from Spotify.
-Songs are gathered, randomized, and placed into the final queue for the user's swiping.
+Songs are gathered, randomized, and placed into the final list for the user's swiping.
+### genreSelectionPage

 ## Acknowledgements
 We would like to give credit to the json assets, music, and code we utilized